Join: email join-mmwrcn at lists.wisc.edu

 Logistics (including hotel information – room block cutoff June 25)

-Required Registration Link: for Non-White Paper and Non-Academic Participants ($100 for academic attendees, and $150 for non-academic attendees to cover the catering costs.
+Required Registration Link: (registration link is closed now – please email akbar at engr.wisc.edu if you would like to attend) for Non-White Paper and Non-Academic Participants ($100 for academic attendees, and $150 for non-academic attendees to cover the catering costs.
 Email akbar at engr.wisc.edu if you are interested in presenting a demo/poster.)

 Note: Attendees without white papers, especially from industry, are actively encouraged to attend.
 Their is no registration cutoff for attendance without white papers, subject to availability of space.